benslack19/benslack19.github.io/_posts/2020-04-29-f-statistic/2020-04-29-f-statistic.md

 <br>
 $ 4.5 = \beta_0 + \beta_2 $

 4.5 is the mean of the group B in the ANOVA case!
-[Don't act like you're not impressed!](https://makeameme.org/meme/dont-act-like-5dx76t)
+Interesting!

 OK let's geek out a little bit more and see if we can tie that back into the formula that uses total sum of squares (TSS) and residual sum of squares (RSS).
 From above, we have: